Doctor Visits

 Depression can be mild, moderate, or severe.
 Even mild depression can become more serious if it’s not treated.

 If you're diagnosed with depression, you aren’t alone.
-Depression is a common illness that affects millions of adults in the United States every year.
+Depression is a common illness that affects millions of people in the United States every year.

 The good news is that you can get treatment for depression.
 Getting help is the best thing you can do for yourself and your loved ones.
 You can feel better.